 Socioeconomics - The current population, labor force, employment statistics, and income, of the population within the region of the reservoir were identified.
 A subset of these issues is environmental justice, the potential for disproportionate impacts to minority and low-income communities.
 The effect of implementing each alternative on socioeconomics was evaluated.

-1.6.
-Public Review Process
+1.6 Public Review of Draft EA